 Subordination-basically, creditor A is subordinated to creditor B if creditor B gets paid before creditor A. Typically, subordination is conceptualized by reference to the claim, rather than the creditor itself.
 Thus, creditor A's claim would be subordinated to creditor B's claim.
 The use of a perfected security interest has the effect of subordinating one creditor or a whole class of creditors (such as the Great Unwashed) to the secured creditor.
 Subordination, however, might occur as a matter of pure contract using a device known as a "subordination agreement."
-This is the typical context in which the word "subordination" is used.
-(Creditors who are senior to other creditors by virtue of a security agreement are typically just referred to as senior or secured or both.)
 A subordination agreement might be used by unsecured creditors or by secured creditors.
-A subordination agreement is NOT a security However, if multiple creditors share the same security interest, the agreement. multiple creditors might contract among themselves to create a priority ordering in which it is agreed that creditor B gets the first proceeds from the collateral until creditor B is paid in full and then creditor A gets the remaining proceeds, if any.
-In such a case, if creditor B is not paid in full, then creditor A gets nothing even though it benefited from the security interest (i.e. was a secured creditor with respect to the Sample language from a subordination contract appears in these collateral). materials.
-Subordination agreements are enforceable in bankruptcy.
-See Bankruptcy Code Section 510.
+A subordination agreement is NOT a security agreement.
+However, if multiple creditors share the same security interest, the multiple creditors might contract among themselves to create a priority ordering in which it is agreed that creditor B gets the first proceeds from the collateral until creditor B is paid in full and then creditor A gets the remaining proceeds, if any.
+In such a case, if creditor B is not paid in full, then creditor A gets nothing even though it benefited from the security interest (i.e. was a secured creditor with respect to the collateral).
+Sample language from a subordination contract appears on the UCCstuff website in the Precedent File as "Subordination Article."

 Equitable Subordination-basically, equitable subordination achieves the same result as a subordination agreement.
 However, the basis for the subordination is not contract but is court imposed.
-If creditor B complains to the bankruptcy court that creditor A was bad, the bankruptcy court might decide to use its equity powers and subordinate the claim of creditor A to the claim of creditor B to achieve an equitable or just result.
+If creditor B complains to the bankruptcy court that creditor A was bad, the bankruptcy court might decide to use its equity powers and subordinate the claim of creditor B to achieve an equitable or just result.
 This might happen whether or not the claims are secured claims.
 Often, the claims are unsecured.

 Substantive Consolidation-basically, an equitable doctrine that allows a bankruptcy court to treat two separate legal entities as a single entity.
 Most often justified if the companies keep sloppy books and records, ignore formalities and creditors have treated the companies as a single unit.
 (Think about "piercing the corporate veil" and the "alter ego" doctrine if you have taken a business associations class for an analogy.)
-By squeezing two companies together, the assets of the two entities are combined into a single pool from which to satisfy creditor claims and the inter-company liabilities are eliminated.
+By squeezing two companies together, the assets of the two entities are combined into a single pool from which to satisfy creditors and the inter-company liabilities are eliminated.
 Not a happy situation if you are an unsecured creditor relying on separate corporate form to achieve priority.
-The use of legal entities to create priority, and the risks associated with this approach, are discussed in these materials.